die casting factory

 Metal Alloy ItemsMaterial ExamplesCharacters

-Lead AlloysLeadVery low melting point, high density, and soft, easy to cast
+Lead AlloysLeadVery low melting point metal, high density, and soft, easy to cast

 Tin AlloysTinVery lowe melting point, under 200 degree,